 The most common type of hardboard is medium-density fiberboard, sometimes known as MDF.
 Even though it’s tougher than chipboard, it’s not as tough as tempered hardboard.
 3/4-inch MDF is commonly used for cabinets and storage because of its affordability.

-It's tough, smooth, and leaves a crystalline sheen on the inside of cabinets.
+It’s tough, smooth, and leaves a crystalline sheen on the inside of cabinets.
 Other than its light brown hue and lack of distinctiveness, MDF is a common building material.
-It's the ideal size, won't warp, and has absolutely no flaws to it at all.
+It’s the ideal size, won’t warp, and has absolutely no flaws to it at all.
+Medium density boards are mostly used for manufacturing composite furniture, kitchen cabinets, and laminating floors.

 Builders, cabinetmakers, and furniture makers employ high-density fiberboard (HDF) as their premium form of hardboard.
 Builders and construction workers use fiberboards that are of at least 1-inch and high-density to construct stair treads.
 Regardless of how many people or how much weight are placed on it, this flooring won’t give way under their feet or creak.